 Are you facing an academic challenge?
 Has it been difficult adjusting to civilian life?
 Meet with a VA psychologist who can address your veteran-specific concerns and easily connect you to additional medical services.

-Appointments are available at Student Counseling Services Thursdays from 1-4 p.m.
+Appointments are available at Student Counseling Services Fridays from 8-11 a.m.

 If you are enrolled in VA Health Care, call Matt Kaler at (612) 467-2125 to make an appointment.